kimitzu/kimitzu-client/src/competencies/README.md

-# Djali Competency Standard v1.0.0-beta
+# Kimitzu Competency Standard v1.0.0-beta

-This document describes the JSON standard for contributing to Djali Competencies.
+This document describes the JSON standard for contributing to Kimitzu Competencies.

 ## Sample JSON